BANDERA & CASTROVILLE, TEXAS

 The town soon became a bustling stagecoach stop, as it conveniently sat on the edge of the Medina River, but it has now sunk back into early retirement.
 The remarkable thing about our visit on a Thursday afternoon was that we saw absolutely no-one.
 It was eerily deserted as if everyone knew something we did not.
 Many of the 150 year old houses are quaint and pretty and as we wandered around, walking down the middle of the empty streets, we came across the town square which was imperiously looked down upon by its magnificent Church of St Louis.
 On entering, we were taken aback by this incredibly lit vision.

 Our next port-of-call was Bandera, self titled 'Cowboy Capital of the World’.
 Hyperbole indeed as anything of the world it is not.
 It does have an interesting main street though with stores selling cowboy boots and stuff, restaurants serving cowboys steaks and stuff and antique shops selling, well, just any old Texan cowboy stuff.

 Her Ladyship trying to mount an old hitching post in Bandera's main street.

 But all this gave us a very good sign.
 We were at last leaving the fertile farmlands of Texas and moving towards the desert landscapes, like the ones we saw in cowboy films on our black & white televisions in our youth.
 We are starting to get excited.
-Just one more stop before we take the bus toward New Mexico and that is the fascinating and famous town of Fredericksburg, established by and stocked with generations of German settlers.
+Just one more stop before we take the bus toward New Mexico.